Starwarsfan2099/PyWinDbg/README.md

 `inject_dll PID DLL` (`id`) will attempt to inject the specified dll into the specified process PID.
 You must have proper privileges and be injecting to a same bit process.

+## Shellcode injection
+`inject_shellcod PID` or `is PID` will inject the shellcode from shellcode.py stored in the variable `shellcode` By default the shellcode is a simple Windows message box.

 ## Writing and Reading memory
 Reading memory can be performed with `pa ADDRESS LENGTH` or `print_adr`.
 Writing memory can be done with `write_adr ADDRESS LENGTH DATA` (`wa`).